 (It must be mentioned that these three nations were ruled by one family; Victoria's son was the King of England, her eldest grandson, was German Emperor Wilhelm II, and Tsar Nicholas was the nephew of Alexandra, Queen consort of Edward VII.)

 To paraphrase an Arab adage; "Me and my brother against my cousin, me and my cousin against the world."

 Close of the Classical Period

-Alexander Izvolsky (Russia) and Edward Grey (Britian) realising how much power German would have if this was permitted, ended their rivalry and turned against German incursion.
+Alexander Izvolsky (Russia) and Edward Grey (Britian) realising how much power Germany would have if this was permitted, ended their rivalry and turned against the German incursion.

 Russia agreed that it would conduct all political relations with Afghanistan through the British and the British would maintain the current borders.

 Persia would be divided into three zones: a British zone in the south, a Russian zone in the north, and a narrow neutral zone serving as buffer in between.